April 1, 2025

 Price: $89.99

-Now that you've got the podcast gear to record your show, you'll need something to record and edit your audio in.
-There's lots of recording software out there, but luckily there are plenty of inexpensive and user-friendly options for you to choose from.
+Now that you've got the podcast equipment to record your show, you'll need something to record and edit your audio in.
+There's lots of recording software out there for podcast beginners, but luckily there are plenty of inexpensive and user-friendly options for you to choose from.

-1. Descript: Best all-in-one podcast recording and production software
+1. Descript: All-in-one podcast recording and editing software

 Descript video editor interface